full-stack-devs-learn/niantic-2024-sprint-1-team-5/README.md

 ## Introduction

-This project was developed as part of a collaborative effort between [Jordan] and [Roxy] over a two-day pair programming session.
+This project was developed as part of a collaborative effort between [Roxy](https://github.com/roxyabedi) and [Jordan](https://github.com/jordannapoleon) over a two-day pair programming session.
 The primary objective was to enhance our teamwork skills through hands-on experience with planning, communication, and coding in tandem.

 **Key Aspects of the Project:**